dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 For instance, and probable the most obvious one: [Fast.ai](https://github.com/fastai/fastai), took PyTorch as a foundation.

-What kind of new functionality we can build:
+What kind of new functionality we can build in PyTorch:
 * New modules
 * New functions

 I will provide some vanilla `nn.Module` first:
 ~~~
-class Lambda(nn.Module):
+class Vanilla(nn.Module):
     def __init__(self, f): super().__init__(); self.f=f
     def forward(self, x): return self.f(x)
 ~~~